falcosecurity/falco-website/content/en/blog/falco-modern-bpf/index.md

 Portability is one of the biggest issues we have with the current BPF driver.
 Our infrastructure tries to compile a BPF probe for every supported kernel since version `4.14`!
 As you can imagine, this is not a simple task, and it causes some pain to both, users and maintainers.
 For this reason, the Falco maintainers have been working hard to adopt the so-called **[CO-RE](https://nakryiko.com/posts/bpf-portability-and-co-re/)** paradigm.

-CO-RE stands for *"Compile-once-run-everywhere"*, so as you may imagine, this paradigm allows compileing the BPF probe just once for all kernels!
+CO-RE stands for *"Compile-once-run-everywhere"*, so as you may imagine, this paradigm allows compiling the BPF probe just once for all kernels!

 You understood well: No more missing drivers, and no more painful local builds requiring the much-loved **KERNEL HEADERS**.